-Lighten up snack time with these healthy homemade potato chips.
+Who doesn't love potato chips?
+As a salty snack with drinks or a textural crunch on your sandwich, chips are one of our all-time faves – and this recipe for homemade potato chips is making them even better.
 They’re just as crispy as the kind from a bag but have less fat and less sodium.
-Plus it’s easy and inexpensive to make!
+Plus they're easy and inexpensive to make, so you can go nuts!

 - Cook Time